 (4) The person requesting the record is an elected official of a political subdivision of the state and the official (A) obtains the record from an agency of the political subdivision in which the official serves, and (B) certifies that the record pertains to the official’s duties; or

-(5) The person requesting the records is a member of the Division of Public Defender Services or an attorney appointed by the court as a special assistant public defender under section 51-296 and such member or attorney certifies that the record pertains to the member's or attorney's duties.
+(5) The person requesting the records is a member of the Division of Public Defender Services or an attorney appointed by the court as a Division of Public Defender Services assigned counsel under section 51-296 and such member or attorney certifies that the record pertains to the member's or attorney's duties.

 (e) Except as otherwise provided by law, the fee for any person who has the custody of any public records or files for certifying any copy of such records or files, or certifying to any fact appearing therefrom, shall be for the first page of such certificate, or copy and certificate, one dollar; and for each additional page, fifty cents.
 For the purpose of computing such fee, such copy and certificate shall be deemed to be one continuous instrument.